ninadicara/Epicosm/README.md

 ### 1 What does it do?

 Epicosm is a social media harvester, data manager and sentiment analyser.
 Currently, the platform uses Twitter as the data source and the sentiment analysis methods available are VADER, labMT and LIWC (you will need an LIWC dictionary for this).
 You provide a list of users, and it will gather and store all tweets and metadata for each user.
 If you have a standard developer account, Epicosm can only retrieve the most 3,200 tweets from each user.
 With an approved academic researcher account, it can gather complete timeline histories from users.
 Images, videos and other attachments are stored as URLs.
 All information is stored by MongoDB.
 Harvesting can be iterated, for example once a week it can gather new tweets and add them to the database.
 As well as the full database, output includes a comma-separated-values (.csv) file, with the default fields being the user id number, the tweet id number, time and date, and the tweet content.
 Epicosm can also harvest the "following" list of users, but only to a depth of the last seven days (ie, *this approximates a users feed, or at least the pool of accounts from which the feed is built.*).

 You will need Twitter API credentials by having a developer account authorised by Twitter.
 Please see our [guide to getting an authorised account](https://github.com/DynamicGenetics/Epicosm/blob/master/Twitter_Authorisation.pdf), and there are further details on [Twitter documentation](developer.twitter.com/en/apply-for-access.html) for how to do this.
-As of summer 2021, Twitter are more stringent when issuing academic research accounts and you will need to clearly describe the research purposes and institutational backing of your work, but these provide significantly elevated API access rights. **You may find many guides for getting authorisation which are out of date!**
+As of summer 2021, Twitter are more stringent when issuing academic research accounts and you will need to clearly describe the research purposes and institutional backing of your work, but these provide significantly elevated API access rights. **You may find many guides for getting authorisation which are out of date!**

 Epicosm uses [MongoDB](https://www.mongodb.com/) for data management, and this must be installed before being running Epicosm.
 This can be done through downloading and installing from the MongoDB website, or it can be done in a Terminal window with the commands
 `brew install mongodb` on a Mac